Mt. Zion Cemetery in Green Township

-Gallia County Cemetery Records
+Gallia County Cemetery Records Introduction

 Mt.
 Zion CemeteryThis database includes data from every known cemetery in Gallia County.
 We have been told by the Ohio Genealogical Society that Gallia County has reported more cemeteries than any other county in the state.
 This is because there are a large number of very small family cemeteries and because this county dates all the way back to 1803 when Ohio first became a state and is therefore one of the very oldest counties in Ohio.
-Information in the database was collected from a large variety of sources including old notes from visits to the cemeteries, and also from death records, funeral home records, obituaries, and some contributions from many individuals who contributed new and corrected information.
+Information in the database was collected from a large variety of sources including old notes from visits to the cemeteries, and also from death records, funeral home records, obituaries, and some contributions from many individuals who sent us new and/or corrected information.
 It was typed by many individuals to whom we owe a huge thank you.

-The database has over 38,000 entries.
+The database has over 46,000 entries.
 It is alphabetical which allows for easier use and so also serves as its own index.
-Although alphabetizing somewhat impairs the chance of one’s finding out who was buried next to whom it will vastly improve ones ability to find additional family in other ways.
+Although alphabetizing somewhat impairs the chance of one’s finding out who was buried next to whom it will vastly improve one's ability to find additional family in other ways.
 You may also want to check on the list of hints at the bottom of this page.
 To begin searching the database, click on "Alphabetical Index" in the column on the left.

 The two letter initials in the fourth column in the database are the townships in which the cemetery is located and the abbreviations for them are listed below: